Duinrahaic/XSOverlayDocumentation/docs/KeyboardLayout.md

     // Determines if the key is a toggle key, will remain pressed until pressed again manually. bool toggle = false;

-    // Specifies that KeyCode is already a VirtualKeyCode, and does not need to be mapped. bool useVirtualKeyCode = false;
+    // Specifies that "keycode" or "keycodes" already contains a mapped VirtualKeyCode, and does not need to be mapped from a Scan Code. bool useVirtualKeyCode = false;
 }
 ```